paulgovan/AutoDeskR/README.md

 * Data Management API for managing data across the platform's cloud services.
 * Design Automation API for performing automated tasks on model files in the cloud.
 * Model Derivative API for translating design files into different formats, sending them to the viewer app, and extracting model data.
+* Viewer for rendering 2D and 3D models.

 For more information about the AutoDesk Forge Platform, please visit [https://developer.autodesk.com](https://developer.autodesk.com)